- Cut back on entertainment expenses by nixing the cable TV and replacing it with a library card and streaming subscription.

 Set a rule limiting yourself to “eat out” only 1-2 times per week.
 You can even trade off cooking homemade meals a few times a week for each other, so you’re still trying new things and saving time in the kitchen.

 It also helps to plan ahead.
 Make a meal schedule for the week prior to grocery shopping.
 And if you’re really ambitious, you could prepare a couple of those meals in advance on the weekend and store them in the freezer to save time on those hectic work days.

 5. Phone line

-Get rid of your landline and send your contacts a notice of the best way to contact you.
-Be sure to update important contacts like your doctor’s office, your kid’s school office and any coaches or teachers who may call your home and not your cell.
+Get rid of your landline and send your contacts a notice of the best way to reach you moving forward.
+Be sure to update important contacts with your cell number who may have previously called your home, including:

 6. Fitness and gym memberships